delomast/microTyper/README.md

     reference allele is automatically designated as "D".
   - for deletion SNPs, a character (not "I") to use in the output when a deletion is found.
 The reference allele is automatically designated as "I".
-- Regex: this column is optional.
-If included, only one entry per locus should have a value.
-The value is used as a regular expression and any read that maps to this locus that do NOT match this regular expression are ignored.
-An example of use would be, if you only want to consider reads that start with an exact match to the forward primer, you could put `^ACTGACTGACTG` where ACTGACTGACTG is the forward primer.

 ### The prior file